While There Is Still Time

 Those who seek Him will discover that the King who once entered Jerusalem is still approachable, still merciful, and still calling people to Himself.

-Palm branches may no longer line the roads of Jerusalem, but the invitation remains open.
+Palm branches may no longer line the roads of Jerusalem or our city streets, yet the invitation remains open.
 The King who came once is coming again.
-And when He comes, there will be no mistaking it.
-Every crown will fall before Him.
-Every knee will bow.
-Every tongue will confess that Jesus Christ is Lord.
+And when He comes, there will be no mistaking it: every crown will fall before Him, every knee will bow, and every tongue will confess that Jesus Christ is Lord.

 So the question Palm Sunday leaves with us is simple:

-Will we greet Him as our Savior today—or wait until we must face Him as our King tomorrow?
+• Will we greet Him as our Savior today—or will we face Him as our Righteous Judge tomorrow?

 What a Wonderful Savior!